Donald Trump's Economic Plan

-- End the Defense sequester.
+- End the defense sequester.

 On May 11, 2017, Trump fulfilled a campaign pledge to ask the Defense Department to develop a plan to protect the nation's infrastructure from cyber-attacks.
 He signed an executive order to review the federal government's online vulnerabilities and adopt upgraded security practices.

 Trump promised to reform the Department of Veteran's Affairs.
 He said he would increase funding for battle-related mental and chronic illness.
 On January 9, 2018, Trump signed an executive order that expands mental health care for veterans returning to private life.
 Veterans Affairs Secretary David Shulkin said suicide among veterans is his chief priority.
-Each day, 20 veterans take their own life.
+Each day, 20 veterans take their own lives.

-Trump also promised many specific changes to the VA.
+Trump also promised many specific changes to the VA: